 These days, consumers want to know where their food comes from and whether it’s sustainably and ethically sourced.
 Every fish, too, has a story of how it got from the ocean to your table.
 Sustainable fishing is about protecting marine ecosystems and ensuring that those who earn their living from fishing can continue to do so far into the future.

-In simple terms, this means not catching more of any given fish than the population can sustain and still remain productive and healthy.
+In simple terms, this means not catching more of any given fish than the population can sustain and remain productive and healthy.
 It extends to minimizing environmental impacts, adapting to changing environmental circumstances, and complying will all laws and regulations.

+But the Ajinomoto Group is just one piece of the puzzle.
+Skipjack tuna occupy a vast swath of the world’s oceans.
 With careful management, future generations will also be able to savor this precious global food resource, be it on a plate or in a steaming bowl of soup.